DataMedSci/yagit/docs/source/gamma_index.rst

 Distance To Agreement
 ---------------------

-DTA, on the other hand, is determined by calculating the distance between two closest points with the same dose on the two images.
+The DTA, on the other hand, is determined by calculating the distance between the two closest points with the same dose on two images.

 .. math::
     r(\vec{r_r}, \vec{r_e}) = | \vec{r_e} - \vec{r_r} |,